-Program Details African American Infant and Maternal Mortality Prevention Initiative The African American Infant and Maternal Mortality (AAIMM) Prevention Initiative in Los Angeles County addresses root causes of birth disparities.
-One of AAIMM's evidence-based programs is group prenatal care that provides culturally specific care.
-Other programs provide direct services to pregnant people to support whole-person care and social support.
-57 Black Infant Health The Black Infant Health (BIH) Program is a group-based intervention focused on improving maternal and infant health outcomes by helping Black women and birthing people build resilience, gain social support, and improve skills for reducing stress-proven strategies for addressing IPV. ^{58,59} BIH is a group-based intervention that provides prenatal and postpartum sessions as well as healthy meals, transportation, and other supportive services.
+Program Details Black Infant Health The Black Infant Health (BIH) Program is a group-based intervention focused on improving maternal and infant health outcomes by helping Black women and birthing people build resilience, gain social support, and improve skills for reducing stress-proven strategies for addressing IPV.
+BIH is a group-based intervention that provides prenatal and postpartum sessions as well as healthy meals, transportation, and other supportive services.
 The program demonstrated improvements in health outcomes among Black pregnant people.
 An evaluation of this program showed significant positive changes, including a 60 percent decrease in participants reporting no practical or emotional support and a 35 percent decrease in depressive symptoms.
-58 Black Mothers United Black Mothers United offers Black pregnant and postpartum people support and services, including doulas, lactation support, health and wellness services such as yoga and mindfulness, and opportunities to socialize with other expecting people to share experience in a judgment-free space.
-60 Humboldt County Better Birthing In Humboldt County, Tribal leaders and a local hospital engaged in a community codesign process to establish their "Better Birthing" work for Native pregnant people.
+Black Mothers United Black Mothers United offers Black pregnant and postpartum people support and services, including doulas, lactation support, health and wellness services such as yoga and mindfulness, and opportunities to socialize with other expecting people to share experience in a judgment-free space.
+Humboldt County Better Birthing In Humboldt County, Tribal leaders and a local hospital engaged in a community codesign process to establish their "Better Birthing" work for Native pregnant people.
 The community designed solutions to address health disparities and implemented culturally responsive birthing care initiatives, such as building a more diverse and reflective workforce, increasing the agency of pregnant people, expanding the role of Native support systems in birthing environments, and accommodating traditional practices, such as waiting to register births until after the blessing and naming ceremony.
-61

-Partnerships between MCPs and community-based organizations (CBOs) improve health outcomes, improve quality-of-care metrics, and advance MCPs' economic justice and business enterprise requirements.62
+Partnerships between MCPs and CBOs improve health outcomes, improve quality-of-care metrics, and advance MCPs' economic justice and business enterprise requirements.